symphonists/wmd_editor/readme.txt

-**This extension is no longer under active development.
-Head to the Symphony community (http://symphony-cms.com/discuss/) where others can suggest an alternative.**

 WMD Editor
 -------------------------------------------------------------------------------

-Version: 1.0.4
+Version: 1.0.5
-Author: Doug Stewart <doug@designbyadmiral.com>
+Author: Brian Zerangue, Doug Stewart
-Build Date: 07 August 2010
+Build Date: 25 June 2011
-Requirements: Symphony 2, Markdown Extension
+Requirements: Symphony 2.x, Markdown Extension

 Installation
 -------------------------------------------------------------------------------

-1. Upload the 'Symphony-WMD-Editor' folder in this archive to your Symphony 'extensions' folder.
+1. Upload the 'wmd_editor' folder in this archive to your Symphony 'extensions' folder.

 2. Enable it by selecting the "WMD Editor", choose Enable from the